-The current release of Hummingbot comes with four strategies.
+The current release of Hummingbot comes with five strategies.
 Click on the strategy name for more information about it.

 |Arbitrage||Aims to capture price differentials between two different exchanges (buy low on one, sell high on the other).